Prepares students for employment as Hemodialysis Technicians in outpatient settings such as hospitals or dialysis centers.

 Students will use computers to develop touch control and proper keyboarding and keypad techniques with emphasis on alpha/numeric data entry.
 Course includes skill building; keyboarding alphabetic, figure, and symbol keys; and continued keyboarding drills and practice to develop a minimum speed and accuracy of 45 wpm 150 kspm at 98% accuracy.
 Includes an introduction to MS Office Suite for basic business correspondence.
 Students will use Internet navigation for research projects.

 Provides the basic techniques of medical word building to be applied in acquiring an extensive medical vocabulary.
-Introduces anatomical, physiological, and pathological terms relating to body systems and medical abbreviations.
+Introduces anatomical physiological and pathological terms relating to body systems and medical abbreviations.
+Emphasis on renal and endocrine systems.

-Basic concepts of water treatment and dialyzer reuse are covered, including instruction on the varied devices used in hemodialysis.
-Also studied are advantages and disadvantages of filters, carbon tanks, deionizers, ultraviolet light, and reverse osmosis in the treatment of water for dialysis.
-Students will work in small groups to build a model of water treatment room as their final project.
+Basic concepts of water treatment and dialyzer reuse, including instruction on the varied devices used in hemodialysis.
+Advantages and disadvantages of filters, carbon tanks, dionizers, ultraviolet light, and reverse osmosis in the treatment of water for dialysis.

 Explores the relationship and psychological boundaries between the technician, the patient and the renal facility.
 Includes concepts of patient education.
 Covers basic interpersonal verbal and non-verbal communication, with a focus on adapting to an individual’s special needs or cultural orientation.
 Students will be given the tools to develop listening skills by practicing assertive communication and developing appropriate interpersonal relationships using the concepts of patient confidentiality.